 Run Commands with the CLI

-The VSL command-line interface gives you access to the VSL server by allowing you to perform certain operations using commands that follow the format below:
+The VSL command-line interface (CLI) allows you to interact with the VSL server through commands following the format below:

 vsl-cli <subject>:<action> [OPTIONS]